LINPACK-Infinity/LINPACK-Infinity/README.md

 # Philipp Linnerz

-Medical doctor with additional training in Data Science and Python, focused on medical AI, document intelligence, and clinical review systems.
+Medical doctor, currently not practicing, with additional training in Data Science and Python

 ## Main focus
 - Medical document intelligence